-It is helpful to remember the tone of a comment can be as important as the content; this is the written word and we can’t hear each other’s vocal inflections or see the expression on a commenter’s face when a statement is being made.
-The “when in doubt leave it out adage” can be a helpful guide if wondering whether or not a comment is appropriate.
-We have worked hard at What Kate Wore to create a community, and will work equally hard here at WMW to ensure civility is maintained as we grow the site.
+It is helpful to remember the tone of a comment can be as important as the content.
+This is the written word, and we can’t hear each other’s vocal inflections or see the expression on a commenter’s face.
+The “when in doubt leave it out adage” can be helpful if wondering whether or not a comment is appropriate.